RedTopper/Super-Haxagon/driver/Nspire/INSTALL.md

 | VAR   or KPD 9,6,3 | Rotate Right |
 | MENU  or HOME      | Quit Game    |

+The controls are also available in game on the title screen.

 ## Install

-Before installing, make sure you have [ndless](https://ndless.me/) for your calculator.
+Before installing, make sure you have [ndless](https://ndless.me/) for your calculator (at least version 3.6).

 Newer versions of the TI-Nspire may not be supported.